zVynx/capacitor-pass-to-wallet/README.md

 # capacitor-pass-to-wallet

-This is a fork of the project https://github.com/NitnelavAH/capacitor-pass-to-wallet

-Allows to add .pkpass file to Apple Wallet and JWT Passes to Google Wallet
+This is a fork of the project https://github.com/NitnelavAH/capacitor-pass-to-wallet with the addition to be able to add JWT Passes to the Google Wallet

 ## Example
 https://youtu.be/FUt2J385yCQ